-The centre comprised of a detached bungalow situated in the middle of a small town.
-There was a garden to the back of the property where residents could sit out and relax in.
-It was evident that some of the residents liked gardening and some of them had decorated and built some garden decorations.
-Residents were observed enjoying being outside on the day of the inspection and they appeared very happy and content.
-The house contained four resident bedrooms (one of which was ensuite) an open plan kitchen/dining area, a utility room, a sensory room, a sitting room and a bathroom and toilet.
+The centre comprised of a large detached dormer bungalow situated in the countryside but within driving distance to a large town.
+There was a large garden to the back of the property where residents could sit out and relax.
+One of the residents liked animals and took care of a cat.
+There was a polytunnel in the garden where some residents enjoyed growing vegetables, and a large swing that one resident in particular liked to use.
+To the front of the property there was room for ample car park spaces and an entrance gate which led on to a busy road.
+The house contained four resident bedrooms (two of which were en-suite) an open plan kitchen/dining area, a utility room, a conservatory, a sitting room bathroom and toilet.
+Upstairs there was an office, a toilet and a storage room.